ysocrius/Veritas-Pipeline-BeyondChats/README.md

 ### Metric Alternatives

-For those interested in how the core metrics would look using LangChain's wrappers, we have provided an alternative implementation:
+For those interested in how the core metrics would look using LangChain's wrappers, I have provided an alternative implementation:
 *   `src/eval_pipeline/metrics/relevance_lc.py`: Re-implements the semantic similarity metric using `langchain_community.embeddings.HuggingFaceEmbeddings`.
 This confirms that we can easily swap the underlying engine if needed, though we default to the lighter `sentence-transformers` for production efficiency.